-Simply enter your symptoms or the topic you'd like to discuss, and your request will be securely sent to a registered Canadian naturopathic doctor.
+Simply enter your symptoms or the topic you'd like to discuss, and your request will be securely sent to a licensed naturopathic doctor.

-Initial visits are 1 hour in length — they include an assessment and treatment plans.
+Initial visits are one hour in length, and include an assessment and treatment plans.
 Follow up visits are 30 minutes to evaluate your progress.

 If you have private insurance, you may be eligible for coverage if your plan includes naturopathic doctors — please check directly with your insurer.

 Next, you’ll be matched with a naturopathic doctor

 Once you’ve booked your appointment, you’ll be prompted to upload any relevant health information including medications, allergies, and surgeries.
 The initial consultation will include a full assessment, discussion, and treatment plan.

 If the naturopath isn’t able to help based on the details of your request, they’ll let you know in advance and you won’t be charged.
 Otherwise, your appointment will start at the scheduled time.